-Pre-Determined Objectives Link / Alignment With Strategic Outcome Oriented Goal IDP Strategic Objective Objective Statement Justification Goal No. Goal Description To capacitate and empower workforce. i ' ' capacitation of officials and councillors so that they are able to deal with the To provide democratic and accountable government for local communities.
+Pre-Determined Objectives Link / Alignment With Strategic Outcome Oriented Goal IDP Strategic Objective Objective Statement Justification Goal No. Goal Description To capacitate and empower workforce. capacitation of officials and councillors so that they are able to deal with the To provide democratic and accountable government for local communities.

-To ensure sound labour relations so as to minimise labour To ensure that municipal management to This objective is to ensure that there are sustained platforms to engage organised labour to minimise To provide democratic and accountable government for local disputes and disruptions. conduct regular engagements with labour and ensure compliance with Collective Agreements, Basic Conditions of Employment Act, Labour Relations and & institutional policies pertaining to labour relations. disputes and disruptions communities.
+To ensure sour labour relations sas to minimise labo disputes ar disruptions. municipal management to This objective is to ensure that there are sustained platforms to engage organised labour to minimise disputes and disruptions To provide democratic and accountable government for local communities.
+Labour Relations and & institutional policies pertaining to labour relations.
 To improve the administrative capability of the municipality.
 To ensure building capable institutions and administration.
 This objective is about ensuring that the municipality is governed well and conduct its business responsibly and within the framework of prescribed laws and regulations.
 To provide democratic and accountable government for local communities.
 To build a risk conscious culture within the organisation.
 Ensure effective risk mitigation for all known, assessed and registered risks.
 This objective is to ensure that the municipality is proactively aware and recognizes the risks that it is faced with so s to proactively plan for mitigation of such risks.
 To provide democratic and accountable government for local communities.
-To ensure development of legally compliant and credible IDP.
+To ensure development of legally compliant at credible IDP.
 Ensure that the municipality's IDPs incorporate communities and stakeholders views and inputs and that they are prepared in accordance with the prescribed framework.
 This objective will ensure coordinated approach to planning, implementation, monitoring, review and reporting.
 To provide democratic and accountable government for local communities.